Qqwy/elixir-revisionair_ecto/README.md

 # Uncomment if you use UUIDs instead of numerical ids:
 # config :revisionair_ecto, item_id_type: :uuid

+# Uncomment if you use JSON serialization instead of binary term storage:
+# config :revisionair_ecto, serialization_format: :json

 # Uncomment if you use a different table than "revisions" to store the revisions information:
 # config :revisionair_ecto, revisions_table: "table_name"
 ```